sanjar1999/ToDoList/ProjectAbout.md

 # ToDoList

-This To Do List project was given by EPAM SYSTEMS in .NET Development training.
+This To Do List project was given as a CAPSTONE PROJECT by EPAM SYSTEMS in .NET Development training.

 Have used:
 - .NET 6